 - Charter of Corporate Behavior of Keidanren

-Material CSR Issues
+Material ESG Issues

-Identification of Material CSR Issues
+Identification of Material ESG Issues

 Nomura Holdings aims for transparency and quick response throughout the Group to enhance corporate value in the medium-to-long term.
 We place the highest importance on initiatives that strengthen and further develop our corporate governance processes and systems.